Wailbak/Financial-fraud-detection/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Bebas+Neue&size=55&pause=5000&color=F76200&random=false&width=800&height=200&lines=ONLINE+PAYMENTS+FRAUD+DETECTION)](https://git.io/typing-svg)
 # Introduction
-🌍 Navigating Online Payment Security: Fraud Detection Analysis 📉 This project explores the detection of fraudulent online payment transactions.
+📉 Fraud Detection Analysis: This project explores the detection of fraudulent online payment transactions.
 By analyzing various features of transactions, we aim to build a model that accurately identifies fraudulent activities.
 This comprehensive analysis includes data preprocessing, exploratory data analysis (EDA), and machine learning techniques to create a robust fraud detection system.

 🔍 Looking for Python scripts used?
 Check them out here: [Notebook folder](/notebook/)

 ### Aim of the Project:
-1. Exploring and preprocessing the dataset.
+1. Preprocess the dataset and handle categorical data.
-2. Exploring and visualizing the relationships between features.
+2. Explore and visualize the relationships between features.
-3. Training and evaluating a machine learning model for fraud detection.
+3. Train and evaluate a machine learning model for fraud detection.
-4. Predicting the likelihood of a transaction being fraudulent.
+4. Predict the likelihood of a transaction being fraudulent.

 # The Analysis
 Each step in this project is designed to thoroughly investigate the dataset and develop a reliable fraud detection model.
 Here's our approach to addressing each objective: